swcarpentry/DEPRECATED-boot-camps/version-control/3_Collaboration.md

 The Owner can go to Bitbucket and click on the Share link (on the top) for your repository.

 Now, add your partner's Bitbucket user name.
+Give them write access.

-Now both Owner and partner clone the owner's repository e.g.
+Now both Owner and partner clone the owner's repository, e.g.

     $ git clone https://USERNAME@bitbucket.org/USERNAME/bootcamp.git